mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 - Two main branches linked to the root table:

   - **Source branch**, LU tables that extract an entity's source data.
-Source LU tables are populated when a TDM task needs to copy (insert) entities to a target environment and therefore must extract the source data of these entities.
+Source LU tables are populated when a TDM task needs to load (insert) entities to a target environment and therefore must extract the source data of these entities.

   - **Target branch**, LU tables that extract the target keys of an entity.
 The keys are extracted from the target environment to enable deleting an entity from a target environment if required by the TDM task.